 Superalgos Discretionary Trading gives you access to a live-stream of information coming from exchanges or other sources.
 It also equips you with the tools to create customized analyses that may be applied to the incoming live data feed, in real-time.

-The trading framework implemented by the Superalgos Suite goes as far as allowing for complete automation of trading strategies.
+The trading framework implemented by the Superalgos Platform goes as far as allowing for complete automation of trading strategies.
 But if automated trading is not right for you, you can still use such capacity to create signals.

 The way you do that is by clearly stating—in mathematical terms—which market situations you wish to signal.
 Market situations are described by conditions that need to be true.
 That is, when certain conditions you define are true, the market situation gets signaled.